hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 between them.
 For example, in a permissioned consortium network.

-Proof of authority consensus protocols have faster block times and a much greater transaction throughput than the Ethash proof of work consensus protocol used on the Ethereum MainNet.
+Proof of authority consensus protocols have faster block times and a much greater transaction throughput than the Ethash proof of work consensus protocol used on the Ethereum Mainnet.

 In Clique, IBFT 2.0, or QBFT, a group of nodes in the network act as signers (Clique) or validators (IBFT 2.0 and QBFT).
 The existing nodes in the signer/validator pool vote to add nodes to or remove